-Retail Mix:

-2% Experiential (EXP)

-44% Food & Beverage (FB)
+Retail Mix: 26% Food & Beverage (FB) 11%

-24% General Merchandise, Apparel, Furnishings, & Other (GAFO)
+General Merchandise, Apparel, Furnishings, & Other (GAFO)

-30% Neighborhood Goods & Services (NGS)
+63% Neighborhood Goods & Services (NGS)

 %dvrpc

-Mix of Uses Retail accounts for 78% of the uses in Media's downtown, which is one of the highest shares observed.
-The average for all downtowns is 57% and 60% for the least impacted downtowns.
-In the least impacted downtowns, Food & Beverage (FB) retailers make up a much smaller share at 30%, and General Merchandise, Apparel, Furnishings & Other (GAFO) retailers account for a larger share at 38%.
-On average, as the shares of each of these retail types increased, the Pandemic Impact Score decreased.
-However, in both Media and the least impacted downtowns, Neighborhood Goods & Services (NGS) retailers made up 30% of all retail.
-This most likely conrtibuted to Media's resiliency given that in general, as the share of NGS retailers increased so did the Pandemic Impact Score.
-LEGEND: VISITOR HOME LOCATION March-June 2020 Visits June-October 2020 Visits Pre-Pandemic Visits • Other Downtowns' Visits Owntown Location PA NJ MD ĎE Miles Visits to Downtown Geolocated, deidentified cellphone location data was analyzed to determine the pandemic's impact on visits to the region's downtowns and their trade areas.
-Visits to Media were as follows: Pre-Pandemic Delaware: 5.3% Maryland: 0.0% New Jersey: 3.7% New York: 0.0% Pennsylvania: 90.9% • Shutdown | March 13 - June 15, 2020 Delaware: 1.6% Maryland: 0.0% New Jersey: 3.0%
+Mix of Uses Retail accounts for 33% of the uses in Gloucester City's downtown, which is one of the lowest shares observed, this may have helped mitigage the pandemic's impact.
+The average for all downtowns was 57%, and it was 60% for the least impacted downtowns.
+In the least impacted downtowns, Food & Beverage (FB) retailers made up a slightly larger share at 30%, while General Merchandise, Apparel, Furnishings & Other (GAFO) retailers made up a much larger share at 38%.
+In general, as the share of each of these increased, the Pandemic Impact Score descreased.
+Conversely, Neighborhood Goods & Services (NGS) retailers made up a significantly smaller share in the least impacted downtowns at 30%, and the average vacancy rate was 8% in the least impacted downtowns.
+On average, as the share of NGS retailers or a downtown's vacancy rate increased, so did the Pandemic Impact Score.

-• Reopening | June 16 - October 31, 2020 Delaware: 3.5% Maryland: 0.0% New Jersey: 2.8%
+Visits to Downtown Geolocated, deidentified cellphone location data was analyzed to determine the pandemic's impact on visits to the region's downtowns and their trade areas.
+Visits to Gloucester City were as follows: Pre-Pandemic Delaware: 0.7% Maryland: 0.0% New Jersey: 90.5% • Shutdown | March 13 - June 15, 2020 Delaware: 1.3% Maryland: 0.0% New Jersey: 91.2% • Reopening | June 16 - October 31, 2020 Delaware: 0.5% Maryland: 0.0% New Jersey: 93.4%

-ødvrpc

-SOURCE: BUXTON CO.
+%dvrpc SOURCE: BUXTON CO.

+New York: 0.0% Pennsylvania: 8.8%

-New York: 0.0% Pennsylvania: 95.4% New York: 0.0% Pennsylvania: 93.6%
+New York: 0.0% Pennsylvania: 7.5%

+New York: 0.0% Pennsylvania: 6.1%

-Visits to Downtown Pre-pandemic, visitors to Media's downtown came from throughout the region and beyond.
-However, during the pandemic the majority of visitors came from within Delaware County.
-Between August 2018 and March 2020, 17,458 people visited the downtown.
-This is nearly double the average of 8,800 visits for all of the downtowns.
-During the shutdown (March 13 - June 15) there were 698 visits, and during the reopening period (June 16 - October 31) there were 1,385 visits to Media's downtown.
-Shutdown Impact
+Visits to Downtown Pre-pandemic, visitors to Gloucester City came from throughout southern New Jersey, as well as Philadelphia and parts of Delaware.
+However, during the pandemic, the majority of visits came from nearby portions of Camden and Gloucester Counties.
+Between August 2018 and March 2020, 4,674 people visited the downtown.
+This was slightly more than half the average of 8,800 for all of the downtowns.
+During the shutdown (March 13 - June 15) there were 432 visits, and during the reopening period (June 16 - October 31) there were 421 visits to Gloucester City.
+Shutdown Impact March 13 - June 15, 2020

-March 13 - June 15, 2020 During the economic shutdown, there were 698 visits to Media's downtown compared to 4,811 visits during the same period in 2019.
-This equated to an 85% reduction.
+During the economic shutdown, there were 432 visits to Gloucester City's downtown compared to 1,268 visits during the same period in 2019.
+This equated to a 66% reduction, which was the smallest reduction observed.
 The average number of visits during the shutdown period was 439 compared to 2,450 visits during the same period in 2019, which equated to an average reduction of 81%.
-Gloucester City's downtown had the smallest reduction in visits at 66%, and the average for the least impacted downtowns was 81%.
+Gloucester City's downtown had the smallest reduction in visits at 66%, and the average for the least impacted downtowns was 81%. ødvrpc SOURCE: BUXTON CO.